GFSec-Cyber/cloud-honeypot-aws/README.md

 **Credential lists are sophisticated.** The top attacker wasn't trying `password123`.
 It was targeting enterprise service accounts — `ldap`, `weblogic`, `odoo`, `vagrant` — with a curated list of known default credentials including `Huawei12#$`, a real Huawei equipment default.

 **Cryptominers are everywhere.** Multiple attackers showed clear crypto mining intent — checking CPU resources, looking for competing miners, searching for known malware hashes.
-Your cloud server is a target not just for data theft but as a compute resource to steal.
+A cloud server is a target not just for data theft but as a compute resource to steal.

 **Cloud security misconfigurations are dangerous.** This project deliberately used a misconfigured server.
 In the real world, that misconfiguration is an accident.
 The speed and volume of attacks demonstrated here is why cloud security hygiene matters.